The Multi-Query Paradox in Zeroth-Order Optimization: Conclusions

 \section{Conclusions}

-This work addresses two core questions in zeroth-order optimization: how to aggregate multi-query information and how to allocate a query budget.
-We analyze two strategies: simple averaging (ZO-Avg) and a principled Projection Alignment (ZO-Align) method derived from local surrogate minimization.
-Our analysis, validated across numerous theoretical settings and experiments, reveals a stark dichotomy.
-We prove the optimal strategy for ZO-Avg is always a sequential random search, while ZO-Align's performance consistently improves as more queries are used, culminating in a full-subspace estimation.
-This resolves the multi-query paradox, showing the choice is not about an intermediate query size, but about committing to an aggregation method that determines one of these two canonical algorithms.
+This work addresses two core questions in zeroth-order optimization: how to aggregate information from multiple queries and how to allocate a fixed query budget.
+By analyzing simple averaging ZO-Avg and the projection-based ZO-Align estimator across strongly convex, convex, non-convex, and stochastic settings, we show that aggregation and allocation are tightly coupled and lead to a sharp dichotomy.
+Under a fixed budget, the optimal strategy for ZO-Avg is always to use single-query steps, whereas ZO-Align can benefit from larger query blocks.
+Experiments validate the theoretical analysis.
+Our results resolve the multi-query paradox by clarifying that the central design choice is not to tune an intermediate query size, but to select an aggregation rule that determines whether the canonical algorithm is a sequential single-query scheme or a projection-based multi-query method.